EmilHvitfeldt/smltar/docs/02_tokenization.md

 #> [4] "\U0001f1ef\U0001f1f5"
 ```

-When tokenizing here we get to see the bare Unicode characters.
-Notice how each flag has two characters.
+When tokenizing here we get to see the bare Unicode characters.\index{Unicode} Notice how each flag has two characters.
 If you were to look up the characters for the Canadian flag you will find that they are "REGIONAL INDICATOR SYMBOLS", ["C"](https://codepoints.net/U+1F1E8?lang=en) and ["A"](https://codepoints.net/U+1F1E6?lang=en) respectively.
 With this approach, all the flags can be represented using only 26 Unicode symbols.
 The same approach is used with the job emojis and gender modifiers, and general emojis with hairstyle modifiers, hair color modifiers, and skin tone modifiers^[Full list of emoji modifiers here: https://unicode.org/emoji/charts/full-emoji-modifiers.html].
 There is a lot of information packed into emojis, and it is useful to remember to check that your tokenizer is treating them the way you would expect.

 ### Word tokens